mmcquillan/lawsg/README.md

 ### Releases

+Next Version
+- Added a countdown before update on the tail option

 v0.1.1
 - Added the multi-line formatting option to handle multiple log entries per Event Message
 - Fixed a help issue